Skip to main content

 • The MIDI input settings described here also affect other Maschine features:

 • MIDI automation (i.e. controlling Maschine parameters via MIDI) is not affected by the settings described here.
-For more information on MIDI automation, please refer to section Controlling Parameters via MIDI and Host Automation.
+For more information on MIDI automation, please refer to section Controlling parameters via MIDI and host automation.

 1306132908_imageref_2857289483.png